dwave-examples/tour-planning/README.md

-The problem of selecting a mode of locomotion for every leg of the tour to achieve some objective (maximize exercise) given a number of constraints (e.g., do not overpay) can be modeled as an optimization problem with decisions that could either be true (or yes) or false (no): for any leg, should one drive?
+The problem of selecting a mode of locomotion for every leg of the tour to achieve some objective (maximize exercise) given a number of constraints (e.g., do not overpay) can be modeled as an optimization problem with decisions that could either be true or false: for any leg, should one drive?
 Should one walk?

 This model uses four binary variables for each leg of the tour, each one representing